 This is a list of some of the tools that I use on a regular basis that have come to be an essential part of my workflow.

-I use LaTeX for typesetting, and TexStudio for typing.
+I use LaTeX for typesetting and TexStudio as the editor.
 References are managed using Bibtex.
 I also use JabRef, which is a simple GUI frontend for Bibtex reference database.
 My major reference database can be found in my Archive repo.
-Ideas with references are organized using Docear.
+Ideas with references and notes are organized using Docear in terms of mindmaps.

-Most papers are kept in private repositories on [email protected] and Bitbucket.
+Most papers and codes are kept in private repositories on [email protected] and Bitbucket.
 My coauthors and I use Git to allow us to work remotely on a paper and merge our changes.
 If a coauthor is not comfortable with Git, papers are kept on Dropbox.
 You can find my notes and tutorial on combining cloud storage service and Git in collaborating on paper writing here.

 I keep abreast of the literature using the QuantumInformation subreddit and an arXiv mobile app to subscribe some journal and preprint articles.
-If you prefer to collect various RSS feeds from certain journals and arXiv on a standalone app, Inoreader (an RSS feed reader) with subscriptions to about a dozen arXiv and journal feeds.
-I have a few alerts set up on Google Scholar, which I also use for finding specific papers.
+If you prefer to collect various RSS feeds from certain journals and arXiv on a standalone app, Inoreader (an RSS feed reader) might be a good tool.
+I also have a few alerts set up on Google Scholar, which I also use for finding specific papers.
 See the post on Searching the Scientific Literature.

 Most of my coding is done with Matlab because most of collaborators use it and my university–UNM–provides it for free to me as the original home of Matlab.
 I also use the following: